MicrosoftDocs/m365copilot-docs/docs/overview-graph-connector.md

 ## Create your own custom Microsoft Graph connection

 You can use the [Microsoft Graph connectors APIs](/graph/connecting-external-content-connectors-api-overview?context=microsoft-365-copilot/extensibility/context) to build custom Microsoft Graph connections that index content from line-of-business data sources into Microsoft Graph.
-You can use the Microsoft Graph connectors APIs to create and manage external Microsoft Graph connections, define and register the schema of external data types, ingest external data items into Microsoft Graph, and sync external groups.
+You can use the Microsoft Graph connectors APIs to create and manage external Microsoft Graph connections, define, and register the schema of external data types, ingest external data items into Microsoft Graph, and sync external groups.

 ## Configuring your custom Microsoft Graph connection for Copilot for Microsoft 365